randhika/GPSToggler/README.md

 THIS CODE IS UNRESTRICTED PUBLIC DOMAIN

 Please don't ask any permissions to use this code in full or in part.
-It's grander by default.
+It's granted by default.

 Versions: